beez-dev/3DStructureViewer/README.md

 Some things to note:
+- You can see the demo here: https://beez-dev.github.io/3DStructureViewer/
 - Some understanding of linear algebra is required to understand the code.
 - The code doesn't use any third party libraries, it's plain HTML5 canvas.
 - The z-index is a simulated version of your typical z-buffer implementation(this bit of code needs a complete rehaul, and will attempt in forth coming days) ,